GErP83/ModelParser/README.md

-I recommend to use [GSON](https://github.com/google/gson/), this works as well, but it is only for showcase.
+I recommend to use [GSON](https://github.com/google/gson/), this works as well, but it is only for showcase and i do not support it anymore.

 # ModelParser